subhaz18/BIG-DATA-RECORD/README.md

 # BIG-DATA-RECORD
-#both with and without bonafied is there in this repo
+# two pdf files with and without bonafied is there in this repo